dehora/outland/README.md

 has a script that will create the tables.

 For online or production use, you can create the tables via the AWS Console.

+### Server API Authentication

+This is somewhere between not-great and terrible right now.
+There's two options for authentication:

+- Basic Authentication: An "API Key" style model where callers have well known credentials sent in the password part along with their identity.
+This is enabled by default but no keys are configured.

+- OAuth Bearer Authentication: Callers submit bearer tokens and those tokens are verified by a remote OAuth server and exchanged for an OAuth token object that contains principal identity and scopes.
+This is disabled by default.

+The options aren't mutually exclusive, you can enable both.

+There's no way to turn authentication off, which is deliberate.
+Also, an unconfigured Outland server will fail to authenticate requests, ie, it won't work out of the box unless you either supply API Keys for the Basic option or enable access to an OAuth server to verify Bearer tokens.

 ### Client